metov/insight-silverbullet/README.md

 * Set up Flink as described in [flink-setup](setup/flink/flink-setup.md)
 	* Flink is a distributed stream processor.
 Flink will do the actual computations.

+### Sending messages to Kafka
+In order to write to Kafka, you need a Kafka producer.
+There is a "console producer" that lets you manually push messages by typing to console.
+To write programmatically, you need to write a [Kafka producer program](kafka-producer/kafka-producer.md).